Communications Office: Stephen Mease

-"We are strong advocates for supporting our community members in Vermont," said program Director Scott Mosher.
+"We are strong advocates for supporting our community members in Vermont," said former program Director Scott Mosher.
 "These Vermonters make outstanding teachers because they are invested and committed to the students in their towns.
 This is especially true with numerous former IBM employees who have transitioned to teaching through TAP over the past 12 years."

 Fortunately, for Svarczkopf and fellow former-IBM employee Andy Grab, the Workforce Investment Act paid for the majority of the program's tuition.